-But wait — this is World Whisky Day, so why should we be confined to the Highlands?
+But wait — this is International Whisky Day, so why should we be confined to the Highlands?
 Or the Lowlands, Speyside or Islay for that matter?
-Scotland may be the most famous producer of this dark spirit, but there are plenty of burgeoning bottlers and distilleries springing up and serving people whisky the world over.
-And World Whisky Day is the day to celebrate them.
+Scotland may be the most famous producer of this delectable dark spirit, but there are plenty of burgeoning bottlers and distilleries springing up and serving whisky the world over.
+And May 27th is the perfect day to celebrate them.

 To that end, we’ve dusted off seven of the finest bottles of non-Scottish scotch aspirants to ever grace a tumbler.
 These whiskies are not Irish whiskey, they’re not Bourbon and they’re not Rye whiskey.
 They are created like traditional scotch whiskies.
 But, from India to Israel, Australia to Sweden, they’re from a little further afield…